-The Foundation's guarantee portfolio includes financial, procurement backstop, and volume guarantees.
+The Foundation's guarantee portfolio includes procurement backstop and volume guarantees.
 The majority of these guarantees are in support of its global strategies, enabling accessibility and affordability of vaccines and health commodities in developing countries.
 Guarantee agreements and the associated commitments extend through 2030.

-The Foundation's guarantee investments are summarized in the tables below for the years ended December 31, 2023 and 2022:
+The Foundation's guarantee investments are summarized in the tables below for the years ended December 31, 2024 and 2023: